 Customers’ needs change as well, as they continue to look for more flexible SaaS solutions with plans that can upgrade or downgrade instantaneously to meet those needs.

-Too soon, manual and legacy SaaS billing solutions start to show cracks and shortcomings.
+Too soon, billing for SaaS with manual and legacy SaaS billing solutions starts to show cracks and shortcomings.
 They’re also prone to human errors that snowball as businesses grows, and it becomes difficult to scale at the speed and complexity the competitive market requires.

 Generally, this is when scaling SaaS businesses realize they need a better solution to manage their recurring billing.

 Demystifying SaaS customer management and recurring billing software

 A recurring billing platform is more than just a tool to handle subscription billing.
 It’s a comprehensive solution that also helps businesses manage and streamline the entire customer experience through their complete customer lifecycle.
 This can include the following.

 With customer relationship management (CRM) integrations and self-service portals, customers can get signed up for subscriptions without tedious, duplicated efforts, and—if you choose—even without a single call to your customer service department.

 Additionally, changes can be made to customer accounts seamlessly, including plan upgrades, plan downgrades, and add-ons, whether in a bulk action or at a customer level.
 And those will be reflected immediately within the billing system.

 Customers can even be given the option to perform their own updates through a self-service portal, further enhancing their individual service flexibility and reducing strain on your team’s time.